 |Alphabet Class A (Google)||1.38%||26.79%|

 When we hear that the stock market is up, this usually means the Dow Jones Industrial Average or the S&P 500.
-Well, the S&P is made up of 500 companies and the Dow is only 30, but there are over 3,000 companies in total that comprise the U.S. stock market.
+Well, the S&P is made up of 500 companies, and the Dow is only 30, but there are over 3,000 companies in total that comprise the U.S. stock market.
 Check out our recent vlog to learn more about the S&P 500 Index and the Dow Jones Industrial Average.

-Access to capital
+Access to Capital

 While there are many large, well-capitalized private firms, being publicly traded does provide a business an additional avenue to raise capital by offering shares for sale to the public.
-Additionally, even when these companies are looking at other avenues to raise funds, such as through debt financing, their reputation and the relationships they have with commercial and investment banks may give them a leg up that smaller, private companies may lack.
+Additionally, even when these companies are looking at other avenues to raise funds, such as through debt financing, their reputation and relationships with commercial and investment banks may give them a leg up that smaller, private companies may lack.

-The leading companies used to be large employers like utilities, automobile manufacturers and other labor-intensive companies.
-Today’s major companies tend to have large workforces, but the numbers pale in comparison.
-Tech companies and online retailers just don’t need the number of employees as would a large manufacturer.
+The leading companies used to be large employers like utilities, automobile manufacturers, and other labor-intensive companies.
+Today’s companies tend to have large workforces, but the numbers pale in comparison.
+Tech companies and online retailers don’t need the number of employees as would a large manufacturer.

 Add to this a tight economic situation for many retailers and old-line manufacturers, and it’s easy to see why unemployment is high even when the stock market is rallying.
-As the economy continues to evolve towards an even greater emphasis on e-commerce, large companies will likely need even fewer employees, and the disconnect between the stock market and the main street economy will likely grow over time.
+As the economy continues to evolve towards an even greater emphasis on e-commerce, large companies will likely need even fewer employees.
+The disconnect between the stock market and the main street economy will likely grow over time.